Why is my central air not cooling

 HVAC

-The answer to 'why is my central air not cooling' is that there are several common causes, including a refrigerant leak, a problem with the compressor, a clogged air filter, or issues with the thermostat or electrical components.
-Symptoms may include warm air blowing from the vents, the system running constantly without cooling, or the compressor not turning on at all.
+The answer to 'why is my central air not cooling' is that there are several common causes, such as a refrigerant leak, a problem with the compressor, or a clogged air filter.
+Symptoms may include the air not feeling cold, the system running constantly, or warm air blowing from the vents.

 Sources